-Tom writes: Born in 1971, I am single and live in Maida Vale.
+Tom writes: Born in 1971, I grew up in Berkshire and currently live in West London.
 I picked up bridge at home playing three-handed with my parents, then at Wellington College, the Reading Bridge Club and Cambridge University , where I formed a partnership with Jeffrey Allerton.

 We both liked five-card majors but I favoured the weak no trump at the time and Jeffrey preferred strong so we tossed for it and he won.
 I've never played weak since by choice.
 We played on the British team in the 1994 Junior European which still ranks as my most exciting experience in bridge.
 We were second going into the final match against France but well behind Denmark.
 We bid a hand to 3NT with queen-doubleton facing jack-doubleton spade, one down.
 Worse, the Hackett twins (Justin & Jason) had conceded 6NT, declining to lead the spade ace.
 This didn't stop us winning our match handily, and our Norwegian friends had blitzed the Danes.
 I was stunned - we had won the gold!
 The same team (the others were Danny Davies, Phil Souter, captain Raymond Brock and coach Phil King) went onto Bali the next year to win the World Junior in some comfort.
 You can see that the 2004 England team is a partial "Class Of 1995" reunion.